tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 RPC server on any node in the network without impairing the ability of the network to function for service of state replication, including light clients.

-**Design principle:** Any communication required to operate the network should use P2P.
+**Design principle:** All communication required to implement and monitor the consensus network should use P2P, including the various synchronizations.

 ### Options for RPC Transport